chmp/framequery/docs/src/docs/Contributing.md

 The documentation is auto-generated from markdown files extended with a subset of sphinx directives.
 The input files can be found in `docs/src/`, which can be built with the `docs/update_docs.py` script.
-When updating the docs follow these steps:
+When updating the docs follow these steps all from the root of the framequery repository:

+1. Install docutils: `pip install docutils`
+2. Install framequery with all dependencies: ` pip install -e .[dask,sqlalchemy]`
-1. Update the documentation sources in `docs/src`
+4. Update the documentation sources in `docs/src`
-2. Generate the output with `python docs/update_docs.py`
+5. Generate the output with `python docs/update_docs.py`
-3. Commit both source and output files
+6. Commit both source and output files